microsoft/coe-starter-kit/coe-cli/docs/index.md

 Once you have an install of the command line interface you can review the following commands

 - [ALM Accelerator for Advanced Makers](./aa4am/index.md) - Use CLI commands to setup and configure an environment for Advanced Makers to enable them to do more.
-- [COE CLI Upgrade](./upgrade.md) How to upgrade to t a new version of the COE install.
+- [COE CLI Upgrade](./upgrade.md) How to upgrade to a new version of the COE install.